jccarrigan/OilandGasAssetEvaluation/README.md

 ![Features](Plots/4Year/feature_importanceAverage.png)

-The results are mostly unsurprising.
-Material pumped during frac jobs and initial production volumens are shown to be correlated with eventual production.
+The results from this plot are mostly as expected.
+Geologic properties, material pumped during frac jobs, and initial production volumes are shown to be correlated with eventual production.
 The importance of location parameters is a bit more intriguing.
-Further investigation into these insights is required to describe the reasoning behind this finding.
+Further investigation is required to describe the reasoning behind this finding.

-Moving forward, these models could be used to predict long term well performance for wells that have recently been drilled or only produced for a short time.
-Overall, given the high error numbers and the average r-squared values, additional work is necessary for these models to supplant traditional engineering techniques to evaluate a particular oil and gas asset.
+Ideally, these models could be used to predict long term well performance for wells that have recently been drilled or only produced for a short time.
+Howevever, given the high error numbers and the average r-squared values, additional work is necessary for these models to supplant traditional engineering techniques to evaluate a particular oil and gas asset.
 This approach may be useful in circumstances where time or data is limited.
-Acquiring more geologic data, time-series forecasting, and kernal smoothing are all additional actions that could improve the utility of this project.
+Acquiring more geologic data, time-series forecasting, and kernal smoothing are all additional actions that could possibly improve the utility of this project.

 ## Appendix